blachniet/dotfiles-windows/README.md

 ## Getting started

+Execute the following in **Windows PowerShell**.
+The `ensure.ps1` script uses some cmdlets that are not available in PowerShell Core.

 ```powershell
 # Create the XDG configuration directory if it doesn't already exist
 PS> New-Item -ItemType Directory ~/.config/